-The first aqueduct was built by Herod at the time the city of Caesarea-Maritima was founded and brought water from the Shuni spring, south of Mount Carmel, about 10KM to the northeast of the city.
-The water flowed on a single raised channel.
+The first aqueduct (one closest to water) was built by Herod at the time the city of Caesarea-Maritima was founded and brought water from the Shuni spring, south of Mount Carmel, about 10KM to the northeast of the city.
+The water flowed on a single raised channel supported on kurkar arches.

 When this was not sufficient, a second “lower” aqueduct was built by the Legions of the Emperor Hadrian (2nd C CE).
 It brought water from Tanninim (Crocodiles) river.
 This section, with a tunnel of about 6KM long, was tapped into the older aqueduct, and doubled its capacity and its width.
 The builders used the same building materials and style, so it may be difficult to see that the pair of channels were built at different times.
 The aqueduct continued to supply water to Caesarea for 1200 years.

 To find the start of the second aqueduct drive just past the entrance to Beit Hanania you will find the northern section of the aqueduct and the second aqueduct (Hadrian) connecting to the older one (Herod).